 Hidenori Inoue is a Bass from Himeji, Japan, known principally for his strong vocal technique and flexibility of repertoire, as well as articulate acting skill.
-Singing the role of Timur in Turandot, Hidenori made his debut with Tulsa Opera this season, and also performed his first Leporello in Don Giovanni with Opera Steamboat on August 2018.
+Singing the role of Bonze in Madama Butterfly and Makoto Kobayashi in Jack Perla’s An American Dream, Hidenori made his debut with Virginia Opera and Anchorage Opera in the past season, and performed his first Commendatore in Don Giovanni with Tulsa Opera.

 In a robust 2017–2018 season, Hidenori covered the role of Méphistophéles in Faust with Tulsa Opera; he also sang as Makoto Kobayashi in Perla’s An American Dream (East coast premiere) with Opera Maine, Barone in La Traviata with Opera Maine, Padre Guardiano and Marquis in Verdi’s La forza del destino with the New Amsterdam Opera; and Don Magnifico in La Cenerentola with New York City’s ARE Opera.

 The 2016–2017 season saw Hidenori as the eponymous hero of Don Pasquale with the Manhattan School of Music, as well as Pistola in Falstaff with the Italian La Musica Lirica, Benoit and Alcindoro in Puccini’s La Bohème with International Vocal Arts Institute, and as Barbemuche in Leoncavallo’s La Bohème.
 The same year, he made his debut as an actor on Netflix Original series “Daredevil” Season 2 with Marvel.